2008 Utah Utes football team

 The 2008 Utah Utes football team represented the University of Utah in the 2008 NCAA Division I FBS football season.
-The team, coached by 4th year head football coach Kyle Whittingham, plays its home games in Rice-Eccles Stadium.
+The team, coached by 4th year head football coach Kyle Whittingham, played its home games in Rice-Eccles Stadium.
 Utah was one of only two teams in the top-level Division I FBS to finish the regular season undefeated (the other being the Boise State Broncos), but after the Broncos were defeated by TCU in the Poinsettia Bowl and Utah won the Sugar Bowl over Alabama, the Utes finished as the nation's only undefeated team.

-It was the fifth undefeated and untied season in school history.
+This season was the fifth undefeated and untied season in school history.
 During the 2008-2009 season, Utah defeated 4 teams that were ranked in the AP's final poll: #6 Alabama, #7 TCU, #18 Oregon State, and #25 BYU.
 Utah also began the season by defeating the Michigan Wolverines—ranked #24 at the time—in Ann Arbor.
 This resume propelled Utah to finish the season ranked #1 in four out of the six BCS computer models: Sagarin (Elo-Chess), Peter Wolfe, Anderson & Hester, and Massey.

 Utah received championship recognition from NCAA-designated major selector Anderson & Hester.
 This designation is also recognized by Pac 12 record books.
 Kyle Whittingham received multiple coach of the year awards including from the Mountain West Conference, AFCA, and the Paul "Bear" Bryant Award.

+Utah head coach Kyle Whittingham ranked the Utes No. 1 in protest on his final Coaches Poll ballot, ignoring an AFCA agreement that each voting coach should award the BCS champion first place.
+The Utes placed No. 4 in the final Coaches Poll.